LukeZug/allocationapp/README.md

 ## Installation (Locally)
 The project was built using python 3.9 and all the project dependencies can be installed by running `pip install -r requirements.txt` while in the 'django-backend' folder.

+NOTE: You must manually run `pip install python-magic-bin` after installing from requirements.
+This is due to a bug with one of the packages.

 To run locally, run the following commands:
 `python manage.py makemigrations`
 `python manage.py migrate`